morethanthemes/extra_icon_features/README.md

 2. Edit existing view modes or create new ones
 3. Configure field display settings for each view mode

-## Maintenance

-This recipe is designed to be a starting point.
-Once installed, you can:

-- Modify field configurations
-- Add new display modes
-- Customize form displays
-- Create additional view modes
-- Extend with custom field types

 ## Troubleshooting

 ### FontAwesome Icons Not Displaying